So … I’m Dyle. Weee-Hooo!

 What/Who is Dyle?

-Uhm … err … it’s my tag, my nick, my synonym, my something on the web.
-Whenever you read “dyle” somewhere it’s been most likely me, which said something – most likely before I thought about it =)
+It’s my tag, my nick, my synonym, my something on the web.
+Whenever you read “dyle” somewhere it’s been most likely me, saying something.

 However, I rather quickly lost interest in Meridian 59 and turned to other games …

 Ever since the age of 10, I was hooked into the computer.
 I played video games and thought to myself: “How is this happening?
 Why can a computer do this?
 What is its inner working?”.
 Then I read Hermann Hesse “Das Glasperlenspiel” and found my answer.
 Since this novel revealed the idea of an overall compassing language.
 With this “game”, Hermann Hesse described something with which you can “play out” everything: math, biology, physics, but also arts, music and literature.
 For me, Software Engineering turned into the art of the Glasperlenspiel.
 And stayed till today.

 And still today I play video games.
 For me, this is an art form.
 Though I’m not hooked into those massive multi-million dollar games.
 I’m a kid of the 80’ties and as such a enjoy a good story as computer game or vast creative imaginary worlds to experience and play with.
 You will never see me in a MOBA, but I will review and play story-driven games, fascinated by the creativity and possibilities good game designer and storyteller can conjure on my screen (and in my mind).

 I’m always fascinated with what you can achieve in software.
 Good source code is like a mathematical poem.
 There **is** something like beauty in source code!